r-imax/imaxguide/docs/about.md

 ## Where can I find the source files?

 The code and CommonMark files used to generate this site are available on GitHub: [imaxguide](https://github.com/r-imax/imaxguide).
+The information to build those files comes from several people, with an extra special thanks to [u/NickLandis](https://www.reddit.com/user/NickLandis/).

 ## How can I help?

 Suggestions and corrections are always accepted.
 You can reach me on Reddit ([u/anthonylavado](https://www.reddit.com/user/anthonylavado/)), Mastodon ([@anthonylavado:social.bonifacelabs.ca](https://social.bonifacelabs.ca/@anthonylavado)), or by e-mail (updates [AT] 143190.xyz).

 If you have comments or concerns that are **not** related to updating information, please send those to admin [AT] 143190.xyz.

-A lot has changed since May.
-I'll need help updating it all.

 Thanks,
 Anthony